 Developing a portfolio project with a specific company in mind shows the hiring manager that you are able to adapt your style to the company’s existing brand image.
-Since your job experience is minimal at this stage, it is important to show the manager that you can create prints and graphics for someone other than yourself!
-After researching the company’s target market and choosing a target season, the next step involves finding trends and concepts that are appropriate for the company.
+If your job experience is minimal at this stage, it is important to show the manager that you can create pattern designs and graphics for someone other than yourself!
+After researching the company’s target market and choosing a target season, the next step involves conducting trend research to find trends that are appropriate for the company.

 Identify images that will resonate with your customer

 At this point, you should have a fairly in depth understanding of the end-use consumer.
 To help you stay focused, make a list of all the images that you think will resonate with this customer.

 For example, in Step One I mentioned that my customer really loves to kayak, so it is pretty safe to assume that she is drawn to nature-inspired prints.
 My customer may be drawn to: birds, leaves, water, flowers and textures.
 Having this list created before you begin any trend research allows you to stay clear on the goal at hand: creating a portfolio project to land your first job or internship.

 With your customer mood board and list of images in hand, it is time to begin your trend research!
 I hope that Pattern Observer can be a beneficial resource throughout the design process.
 When using Pattern Observer, you can either browse through the different categories that apply to your market or you can use the search tool to find prints from various seasons.
 I also encourage you to check out WGSN and Pattern People for additional inspiration.

 As wonderful as blogs and trend services are, I think it is important for you to do your own research without someone else’s filter on what is trending.
 You know your customer and need to see the big picture, not just a blogger’s interpretation of the trends.
 To do this visit sites like Style.com and Vogue.com where they post most of the recent runway collections.